OldBoyCoder/ePerPartsListGenerator/README.md

 Command line utility to generate a parts list PDF for vehicles covered by the ePer databases.

-This code is used to read data for a particular model of car covered by Fiat's ePer database and render it as a PDF file for viewing or printing.
+This code is used to read data for a particular model of car covered by Fiat's ePer database and render it as a PDF file for viewing or printin or as a tab delimited file for loading into a spreadsheet program.

 The data is not available here, only the code.
 The data is Copyright(c) Fiat Group Automobiles.